 The Municipal Court has jurisdiction over juveniles (under 17 years of age) charged with most Class C misdemeanor offenses.
 All juveniles are required to appear in open court for all proceedings.

-Juvenile dockets are the first Tuesday of each month at 5:30 p.m.
-A summons for the juvenile and parent are mailed to the address given by the juvenile at the time of citation.
+Juvenile dockets are the first Tuesday of each month at 5:30 p.m. unless otherwise noted.
+A summons for the juvenile and parent is mailed to the address given by the juvenile at the time of citation.

 The parent or legal guardian of a juvenile charged in municipal court is required to be present in court with his or her child.
 Failure of a parent or legal guardian to appear with a juvenile constitutes a separate misdemeanor offense by the parent/legal guardian.
 Juveniles who fail to appear in court may have an additional charge of Failure to Appear filed against them.